zagui440s/personalCP/7-Django/6-back-end-apis/2-formatting-responses.md

+# Formatting and Displaying Back-End API's

+## Intro

+In this lesson you'll learn how to format your JSON API responses on your terminal to mimic JSON responses on your Browsers console.
+This will make it easier for you as a developer to read through your API responses and extrapolate the correct data you need to send back as a response to your React Front-End.

 ## Formatting and Manipulating response data

-> There's a lot of content here!
-In the browser, it was easier to dig into large data structures, but it's not quite as easy to read large data structures in python due to how they print in the terminal.
+> Currently, when we travel to [http://http://127.0.0.1:8000/api/v1/noun/](http://127.0.0.1:8000/api/v1/noun/) on our Browser, we can see our API response from the Noun Project displaying on our Terminal.
+There's a lot of content here!
+In the browser, it was easier to dig into large data structures, but it's not quite as easy to read large data structures in Python due to how they print in the terminal.
 Lets use a built-in python module, pprint (pretty print) that'll help us read the responses from the API.

 ```python
 import pprint